-- AAMC (plaintiff) v.
+AAMC (plaintiff) v.
 Nathaniel Redleaf (defendant)

-On October 31, 2022, AAMC filed a complaint with demand for jury trial in the Superior Court of the Virgin Islands, Division of St. Croix, against Nathaniel Redleaf alleging breach of fiduciary duty to AAMC.
-Mr. Redleaf was a member of AAMC's Board of Directors for five years and the Company's complaint alleges that he breached his fiduciary duty, by among other things, disclosing AAMC's confidential information to Luxor.
-AAMC seeks a number of remedies, including compensatory damages, disgorgement of any benefit received by Luxor or Mr. Redleaf as a result of such breaches.
+On October 31, 2022, AAMC filed a complaint with demand for jury trial in the Superior Court of the Virgin Islands, Division of St. Croix, against Nathaniel Redleaf and as yet unnamed John Doe defendants, alleging breach of fiduciary duty to AAMC.
+Defendant Redleaf was a member of AAMC's Board of Directors for five years, and the Company's complaint alleges that he breached his fiduciary duty, by among other things, disclosing AAMC's confidential information to Luxor and potentially other third parties.
+AAMC seeks a number of remedies, including compensatory damages and punitive damages and disgorgement of any benefit received by Luxor or defendant Redleaf as a result of such breaches.

-On January 4, 2023, this action was removed to the United States District Court of the Virgin Islands, Division of St. Croix.
+On January 4, 2023, the case was removed to the United States District Court of the Virgin Islands, Division of St. Croix.

 On February 28, 2023, defendant Redleaf filed a motion to dismiss the complaint.
-On April 25, 2023, the Magistrate Judge issued an order scheduling an initial conference for June 8, 2023.
+On May 15, 2023, the Court issued an order staying proceedings in this matter through November 16, 2023 pending a decision on defendant's motion to dismiss.
+The Company intends to vigorously pursue its rights and remedies in the prosecution of this action.